-Local telephone calls i.e., within Ames may be made from the hall telephones in Sweeney Hall.
-Dial 8 to get an outside line.
+Local telephone calls within Ames may be made from campus telephones by dialing 8 to get an outside line.
 Iowa State phone numbers (those with a 294-, 296- or 572- prefix) may be reached by dialing the last number of the prefix and the last four digits.
 Long distance calls for research and professional purposes, such as university business, may be made from your major professor's telephone or from your laboratory phone (if available) with permission.